intmus/inttheory19-20/_16-intro-to-modulation/c1-ex-otherdiatonicmod.md

 **To label a common-tone modulation**, we use a bracket similar to a pivot modulation.
 Instead of using chord symbols, however, we use scale degrees.
 For the Schubert common-tone modulation above, the top of the bracket would contain "^7", and the bottom of the bracket would contain "F#:^5".
 (Remember that when writing the scale degree "caret mark", you should place the caret *above* the numeral, not beside it as shown in an online text such as this.)

 #### Common-tone modulation principles

 - Functions by accentuating a particular pitch that is common to both keys.
 - The pitch may be isolated entirely or just accentuated through normal musical means such as register, doubling, voicing, dynamics, etc.

-## Summary
+## Final note

-Many modulations may fall into more than one of these categories.
+Some modulations may fall into more than one of these categories.
 In these cases, let your ear be the deciding factor.
 Focus on the basic premise of each modulation and decide which most closely describes your perception of the composer's intent.